alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 ### cd AI2
 Next we need to tell the python code how to talk to the cameras.
 Two types of cameras are supported, Onvif and RTSP.
 Onvif is an overly complited "standard" that is rarely implimented fully or correctly but if you can retrieve an image with an HTTP request it is an Onvif camera for our purposes.
 RTSP opens a connection on port 554 and returns a video stream, these are the most common type of cameras.
 Be aware that RING, SimplySafe, Arlo, Blink etc. don't generally allow direct access to the video streams or still images.
 Also the low end securtiy DVRs like Swann, NightOwl also usually lack support for RTSP streams.
 Before you buy, make sure the camera or DVRs you are condidering support RTSP streams and or "Onvif snapshots".

+NOTE.
+The models are too large to upload to GitHub and for some it may not be allowed.
+The Ultralytics yolo8 model is automatically downloaded and converted to openvino format if the files are not there already.
+But the MobilnetSSDv2 for the TPU and openvino are not.

 To tell the python code how to use your cameras you need to create a cameraURL.txt file for Onvif cameras or a cameraURL.rtsp file for RTSP cameras.
 A cameraURL.txt file should one line per camera containing the HTTP URL to retrieve and image and after a space contain the optional name for what the camera is viewing.
 A cameraURL.txt file for two cameras would look like this:
 ```